ICTLearningSciences/py-transcribe/README.md

 ### Handling updates on large/long-running batch jobs

 The main transcribe method is synchronous to hide the async/polling-based complexity of most transcribe services.
-But for any non-trivial batch of transcriptions, you probably do want to recieve periodic updates, for example to save any completed transcriptions.
+But for any non-trivial batch of transcriptions, you probably do want to receive periodic updates, for example to save any completed transcriptions.
 You can do that by passing an `on_update` callback as follows:

 ```python
 from transcribe import (